-Before I highlight my shopping experience on this posh Parisian street, I would like to share my take on the "chi chi" L'Avenue Restaurant.
-Located on a rounded corner similar to those found in many of the city's neighborhoods, framed by clipped boxwood filled planters inviting tables with modern black wrought iron chairs and cream colored cushions sweep around the semi-circular entrance to this toney restaurant.
+Before I highlight my shopping experience on this most exclusive of Parisian streets, I would like to share my take on the posh L'Avenue Restaurant.
+Located on a rounded corner similar to those found in many of the city's neighborhoods, it’s outside entrance was framed by clipped boxwood filled planters, inviting tables with modern black wrought iron chairs and cream colored cushions that swept around the semi-circular exterior of this ultra toney restaurant.
 The distinctive moniker, "L'Avenue," beckons one to come in and dine.
 I must say my heart began to beat a little faster as I approached the restaurant wondering what the interior and the discriminating clientele would look like?
 Would I be lucky and catch a glimpse of a celebrity?

-As I was escorted through the elegant, Art Deco inspired restaurant up a gorgeous, spiraling staircase with it's "sunflower" adorned plaster wall, I couldn't help but notice how outstandingly, good-looking the waite staff was; multi-cultural, well-dressed, drop dead gorgeous!
-I was seated on a velvet tufted banquet next to the window which gave me a strategic people-watching spot.
+As I was escorted through the elegant, Art Deco inspired restaurant up a gorgeous, spiraling staircase with it's sunflower adorned plaster wall, I couldn't help but notice how outstandingly, good-looking the waite staff was; multi-cultural, well-dressed, drop dead gorgeous!
+I was seated on a velvet tufted banquette next to the window which gave me a strategic people-watching spot.